lwmqn/qnode/README.md

 ### .unsubscribe(topics[, callback])
 This is a generic method to unsubscribe from a topic or topics.

-If you are using **mqtt-shepherd** as the LWMQN Server, the generic unsubscription is not authorized at the Server if the Client was not successfully registered.
+If you are using **mqtt-shepherd** as the LWMQN Server, the generic unsubscription is not allowed at the Server if the Client was not successfully registered.

 **Arguments:**

 1. `topic` (_String_|_String[]_): Topic(s) to unsubscribe from.
-2. `callback` (_Function_): Callback will be fired on unsuback
+2. `callback` (_Function_): `function (err) {}`, will be called on unsuback.
+An error occurs if client is disconnecting.

 **Returns:**